arielzn/arielzn.github.io/_posts/2024-06-03-install-archlinux-encrypted-boot.md

   * `# visudo` and uncomment `%wheel ALL=(ALL) ALL`
 1. Generate machine id: `# dbus-uuidgen --ensure`

-## Setup custom environment and reboot
+## Setup custom desktop environment and reboot

-As i'm using gnome as the main desktop environment, I install it before rebooting, so after the reboot we'll be welcomed by GUI to be able to connect to the internet and keep customizing your system.
+As i'm using Gnome I install it before rebooting, so after the reboot we'll be welcomed by a GUI to be able to connect to the internet and keep customizing your system.

     # pacman -S gnome networkmanager
     # systemctl enable NetworkManager

-After that exit the new system and reboot
+After that exit the new system and reboot.

 Exit new system and reboot: